Andrea-Guarneri/GoodVibeSocial/readme.md

 # GoodVibeSocial - Study and Practice of HTML/CSS Properties

 This project is dedicated to studying and practicing various HTML and CSS properties.
-Below are explanations of the HTML and CSS code used in this project.
+Below are explanations of the HTML and CSS code used in this website project.

 ## HTML (index.html)